swiyu-admin-ch/swiyu-verifier/README.md

 > - Generated the signing keys file with the didtoolbox.jar
 > - Generated a DID which is registered on the identifier registry
 > - Registered yourself on the swiyuprobeta portal
-> - Registered yourself on the api self service portal
+> - Registered yourself on the api self-service portal

 ## 1. Set the environment variables